Pyteomics documentation v4.7.4

 modX

 Pyteomics uses a custom IUPAC-derived peptide sequence notation named modX.
 As in the IUPAC notation, each amino acid residue is represented by a capital letter, but it may preceded by an arbitrary number of small letters to show modification.
-Terminal modifications are separated from the backbone sequence by a hyphen (‘-’).
+Terminal groups are separated from the backbone sequence by a hyphen (‘-’).
 By default, both termini are assumed to be unmodified, which can be shown explicitly by ‘H-’ for N-terminal hydrogen and ‘-OH’ for C-terminal hydroxyl.

 “H-HoxMMdaN-OH” is an example of a valid sequence in modX.
 See parser - operations on modX peptide sequences for additional information.
 Note that it is recommended to include either 0 or 2 terminal groups in a modX sequence.